What to Expect in a Michigan Dog Bite Settlement

-Document the Bite Itself
+Document the Bite

-This documentation can be photos, journals, written notes, or videos taken by witnesses.
+This documentation can include photos, journals, written notes, or videos taken by witnesses.
 Try to keep, in writing, as many notes as possible that deal directly with the wound and the ongoing status of the wound.
 Doctor’s reports, hospital records, and copies of medications and medical bills should all be kept on file.

 Contact an Attorney

-The more serious the dog bite or, the more serious the injury because of negligence the more the victim should reach out to get the advice and guidance of a dog bite lawyer.
+The more serious the dog bite or, the more serious the injury because of negligence, the more the victim should reach out to get the advice and guidance of a dog bite lawyer.